A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Illustrative Applications

-The proof is contained in \Cref{app: sample complexity}; the exact expression for $\sigma_{K,Q}^2$ is complicated but it can in principle be deduced from the explicit calculations in the proof.
+The proof is contained in \Cref{app: sample complexity}; the exact expression for $\sigma_{K,Q}^2$ is complicated and dimension-dependent but it can in principle be deduced from the explicit calculations in the proof.
 The setting of \Cref{prop:continuity} allows for the kernel $K$ to grow at a rate that depends on $\polyorder$ (cf. \Cref{asm: kernel condition 1} of \Cref{asm: for continuity}), so that one can trade-off growth of the kernel with the existence of moments of $Q$; see \Cref{sec:continuity}.
-As an illustration, we took $T_\#^{\theta}$ to be a neural network, a standard Gaussian $\mu_0$ in dimension $d_0 = 4$, and learned $\theta_\star$ by Adam optimisation on the (squared) \ac{kgd}.
-Note that $Q_\theta$ does not admit a density with an easily computable Jacobian determinant, and as such (stochastic) gradient descent on the original objective $\eobj(Q_\theta)$ would have been impractical.
+As an illustration, we took $T_\#^{\theta}$ to be a fully-connected feed-forward neural network composed of three hidden layers, with ELU activation function, a uniform reference measure $\mu_0 = \mathcal{U}([-3,3]^{d_0} )$ in dimension $d_0 = 4$, and learned $\theta_\star$ by Adam optimisation on the (squared) \ac{kgd}.
+Note that, in contrast to architectures used in normalizing flows \citep{dinh2016density}, $Q_\theta$ does not admit a density with an easily computable Jacobian determinant, and as such (stochastic) gradient descent on the original objective $\eobj(Q_\theta)$ would have been impractical.
 The resulting approximation is displayed in the centre left panel of \Cref{fig: different methods}.
 It can be seen that the approximation quality is modest compared to \ac{mfld}; we suspect this is due to the non-convexity of the optimisation problem in $\theta$, meaning the optimiser may not have converged.
 Full details are contained in \Cref{app: detail mfnn}.

-\paragraph{KGD Descent} Since we no longer require explicit densities for the parametric approximating distributions $Q_\theta$, a natural extension of the approach in \Cref{sec: variational} is to take $Q_\theta$ to be an empirical distribution $Q_n$ parametrised by the support points $\{x_i\}_{i=1}^n$.
+\paragraph{KGD Descent} When we no longer require explicit densities for the parametric approximating distributions $Q_\theta$, a natural extension of the approach in \Cref{sec: variational} is to take $Q_\theta$ to be an empirical distribution $Q_n$ parametrised by the support points $\{x_i\}_{i=1}^n$.
 This can be instantiated as gradient descent on $(x_1,\dots,x_n) \mapsto \KGD_K^2(Q_n)$, noting that the \ac{kgd} of an empirical distribution with finite support can be explicitly computed as

 A continuous-time gradient descent then corresponds to the coupled system of \acp{ode}